Nastel/tnt4j-stream-jmx/README.md

 By default maven will build all modules defined in `tnt4j-stream-jmx/pom.xml` file.

-If You do not want to build some of optional modules, comment those out like `WAS` module is.
-Or You can define maven to build your preferred set of modules using `-pl, --projects` argument (comma separated modules list) together with `-am, --also-make` argument, e.g.:
+If you do not want to build some of optional modules, comment those out like `WAS` module is.
+Or you can define maven to build your preferred set of modules using `-pl, --projects` argument (comma separated modules list) together with `-am, --also-make` argument, e.g.:

 ```cmd